-In the ongoing research at CEPC, two benchmark cases are currently in the preliminary stage, focusing on detecting BSM states emerging from either cLFV or quark FCNC processes.
-These benchmarks are distinguished by the nature of the BSM state involved: one involves an invisible BSM state, while the other involves a LLP in the final state.
+Among the ongoing researches at CEPC, two benchmark cases are currently in the preliminary stage, focusing on detecting BSM states emerging from either cLFV or quark FCNC processes.
+These benchmarks are distinguished by the nature of the BSM state involved: one involves an invisible BSM state, while the other involves an LLP in the final state.

-FIG. 69: Left: Reconstruction of invisible particle mass squared from $\tau$ decays to $\mu$ and an invisible BSM particle, which is also noted as $q^2 \equiv (p\tau - p\mu)^2$ .
-Right: the projected sensitivity on FCNC $B \to KX{\rm LLP}(\to \mu^+\mu^-)$ as a function of $X{\rm LLP}$ lifetime.
+FIG. 67: Left: Reconstruction of invisible particle mass squared $q^2 \equiv (p{\tau} - p{\mu})^2$ from $\tau$ decays to $\mu$ and an invisible BSM particle.
+Right: Projected sensitivity on FCNC $B \to KX{\rm LLP}(\to \mu^+\mu^-)$ as a function of $X{\rm LLP}$ lifetime.
 Two mass benchmarks are shown as blue and red curves, respectively.
-Both plots are taken from [390].
+Both plots are taken from [479].

-For the scenario involving invisible new particles, the reconstruction process presents a significant challenge, particularly in the preliminary studies that utilize fast detector simulation instead of a full simulation.
+For the scenarios involving invisible new particles, the reconstruction process presents a significant challenge, particularly in the preliminary studies that utilize fast detector simulation instead of a full simulation.
 The crux of reconstructing such final states lies in relying on the global energy-momentum conservation within the detector system.
 Supplementary information, such as track impact parameters, is also crucial as it provides additional constraints for the reconstruction process.
-Given the potential complexity of the reconstruction algorithms required, current studies at CEPC are focusing on inclusive $Z \to \tau \tau + X{\text{inv.}}$ processes, where $X{\text{inv.}}$ is the invisible new particle.
-In these processes, the extra particle X is either generated via cLFV decays of the form $\tau \to \ell X$ or emerges from final state radiations.
+Given the potential complexity of the reconstruction algorithms required, current studies at CEPC are focusing on inclusive $Z \to \tau\tau + X{\rm inv}$ processes, where $X{\rm inv}$ is the invisible new particle.
+In these processes, the extra particle X is either generated via cLFV decays of the form $\tau \to \ell X$ or emerges from final-state radiations.
 This particle could be an ALP or a dark photon, characterized by suppressed or invisible decays.

 While other neutrinoless processes are also relevant, they necessitate different reconstruction procedures.
-By integrating detailed information about the collision point, track momenta and impact parameters, along with global energy data, the current study demonstrates the feasibility of completely reconstructing a light invisible state emanating from tau decay, provided all these data elements are properly integrated.
-This achievement is illustrated in the left panel of Fig. 69, showcasing the capability of CEPC in detecting and analyzing such elusive BSM states.
-Depending on the new particle's mass, the expected sensitivity on BR( $\tau \to X{\text{inv.}}$ ) may reach $\mathcal{O}(10^{-6})$ level or less.
+By integrating detailed information about the collision point, track momenta and impact parameters, along with global energy data, the current study demonstrates the feasibility of completely reconstructing a light invisible state emanating from $\tau$ decays, provided all these data elements are properly integrated.
+This achievement is illustrated in the left panel of Fig. 67, showcasing the capability of CEPC in detecting and analyzing such elusive BSM states.
+Depending on the new particle's mass, the expected sensitivity on BR( $\tau \to \mu X{\rm inv}$ ) may reach a level of $\mathcal{O}(10^{-6})$ or less.

-Following the first benchmark study at CEPC focusing on invisible light BSM states, the second benchmark study shifts attention to light LLPs emerging from heavy quark FCNC transitions.
-These light LLPs could be exemplified by Axion-Like Particles ALP, dark photons, or other new physics models.
+Following the first benchmark study at CEPC focusing on invisible light BSM states, the second benchmark study shifts attention to light LLPs emerging from heavy-quark FCNC transitions.
+These light LLPs could be exemplified by ALPs, dark photons, or other NP models.
 A key aspect of this study is the model-independent nature of the search, with the LLPs being describable by a few effective parameters, such as their mass and decay length.
 In this context, the underlying UV physics does not significantly alter the search strategy.
-The most distinctive signal feature in this study is a clearly constructed displaced decay vertex.
+The most distinctive signal feature in this study is a clearly reconstructed displaced decay vertex.
 This is vital for identifying the presence of the LLP.
-However, due to the extremely low target rate - with current constraints on exotic branching ratios producing LLPs from B mesons typically below $10^{-5}$ - it is unlikely that more than one displaced vertex will be observed in a given event.
+However, due to the extremely low target rate - with current constraints on exotic branching ratios producing LLPs from B-meson decays typically below $10^{-5}$ - it is unlikely that more than one displaced vertex will be observed in a given event.